 Considerations for Morton’s Neuroma Surgery

 Your podiatrist may sometimes recommend surgery for more severe or recurring cases.
-Surgery for Morton’s neuroma is fairly simple and based on the cause of the inflammation.
+Surgery for Morton’s neuroma is fairly simple and depends on the underlying cause of the inflammation.

 Treat the Cause